 The Alabama Articulation Program (also called Alabama Transfers) is an articulation and transfer planning system designed to inform students who attend Alabama Community Colleges about degree requirements, course equivalents, and other transfer information pertaining to specific majors at each state funded four-year institution.
 Alabama Transfers is an efficient and effective way of providing students, counselors, and educators with accurate information upon which transfer decisions can be made.
 Alabama Transfers is the information link between the state's public two-year and four-year institutions.
 The Alabama Transfers database, if used properly, can prevent the loss of course credit hours, can provide direction for the scheduling of course work, and can ease the transition from one institution to another.
-It is the student's responsibility to stay informed about Alabama Transfers guide, follow the instructions and retain the printed copy as documentation for the public universities in Alabama.
+It is the student's responsibility to stay informed about Alabama Transfers and the university's requirements regarding individual programs of study.
+Students must print the Alabama Transfers guide, follow the instructions and retain the printed copy as documentation for the public universities in Alabama.
 For more information, go to alabamatransfers.com